ranjitprakash1986/goals-added/README.md

 What can we infer from the above analysis?

-Both Discrimination and Stability are metrics that are largely depending on nature of the data in the evaluation metric.
-The noise in the evaluation metric needs to be trimmed through data collection or data analysis methods to ensure that the evaluation metric provide a true comparison of player's ability.
+Both Discrimination and Stability are meta-metrics that are largely dependent on nature of the data in the evaluated metric.
+The noise in the evaluated metric needs to be minimized through data collection or data analysis methods to ensure that the evaluation metric provides a measure of player's ability.

-Thus there is no specific threshold that defined a 'good' Discrimination or Stability score.
-These scores could thus be used as a supplement to other contextual information to better understand the underlying evaluation metric.
-They could be used to compare and improve design of evaluation metrics.
+Thus, there is no specific threshold that defines a 'good' Discrimination or Stability score.
+These scores should be used as a supplement to other contextual information.
+They could even be used to compare and improve design of the evaluation metrics.

-Some other notable inferences:
+Other notable inferences:

 * The data is evaluated without consideration of any confounding factors other than the player position.
+Different Players in the same playing position can posses different playing styles which can skew the evaluated metric.
+Thus there are layers of confounding factors that needs to be controlled for data collection and subsequent analysis.
-* The researchers state in their that Stability is higher for per-minute or per-game metrics (normalized).
-This could explain be a reason why the `xpass_completion_percentage` has that highest stability amongst the considered evaluation metrics.
+* The researchers state in their paper that Stability is higher for per-minute or per-game metrics (normalized metrics).
+This could explain why the `xpass_completion_percentage` has that highest Stability amongst the considered evaluation metrics.
-* Metrics that don't change over time, and aren't influenced by player physical deterioration, have high stability but low discrimination.
-In soccer parlance, the minutes played by players can be one such metric.
-It is not assessed in the current analysis.
+* The researchers mention in their paper that metrics which don't change over time, and aren't influenced by player's physical deterioration, have high Stability but low Discrimination.
+Attempted passes falls under this purview provided the player's playing style remains fairly consistent across seasons.

 ### 4. Recommendations

 * The analysis shows that meta-metrics need to be evaluated in conjunction with contextual information.
 There are not specific thresholds that qualify a meta-metric as being good or bad.
 Thus it is necessary to always make relative assessments with prior meta-metric values.

-* Recognizing and quantifying sources of variation in the data is important to improve reliability of the meta metric.
+* Recognizing confounding factors, controlling them during data collection and then minimizing their influence during analysis is important to improve objectivity of the meta-metric.

-* It is important to understand which meta metric is relevant to our analysis.
-It is not necessary to improve both Discrimination and Stability together.
-For example, Discrimination is measured in a specific season, whereas Stability is measured across all seasons.
+* It is important to understand which meta metric is applicable to the question being asked.
+A high Discrimination and Stability isn't necessarily the desirable scenario.
+For example, the scope of Discrimination is within each season, whereas Stability is measured across multiple seasons.
+Thus Discrimination is used to indicate anomalies, player's evaluation metrics that are above or below the general performance of the sample set under consideration.
+Stability on the other hand is a reflection of consistency across the seasons of the sample set under consideration.

 ## References